tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- protected: [[Talot]], [[billiard Ball]], [[Poe the Perfumer]],
 	- rott beast charges in a gores a redshirt, start your first combat
 - Travel gameplay description
-- Play travel untill they arive at the battlefield,
+- Play travel until they alive at the battlefield,
-	- clue at a ridge that peaks above the stalks and alows for an unobstructed veiw of [[{The Woven City}]] and the
+	- clue at a ridge that peaks above the stalks and allows for an unobstructed veiw of [[{The Woven City}]] and the
+	-

 ## ACT II
  - Physical location upon which investigation can happen,